Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 ### Task 3: Create the model in R Server on HDInsight

-1. On your Lab VM, open a Git Bash shell from the start menu
+1. On your Lab VM, open a Git Bash shell from the start menu.

 2. At the command prompt, you will enter the following command to create the SSH connection: